hummingbot/hummingbot/documentation/docs/faq/troubleshooting.md

 If Hummingbot is installed on Windows, simply delete the `conf_global.yml` found in `%localappdata%\hummingbot.io\Hummingbot\conf`.

-If Hummingbot is installed on MacOs, simply delete the `conf_global.yml` found in `~/Library/Application\ Support/Hummingbot/Conf`.
+If Hummingbot is installed on MacOS, simply delete the `conf_global.yml` found in `~/Library/Application\ Support/Hummingbot/Conf`.

 !!!
 Note
     If telegram is enabled make sure to backup your telegram token and chat id when deleting `conf_global.yml`.